Electron degeneracy pressure: White dwarfs

 Electron degeneracy pressure will halt the gravitational collapse of a star if its mass is below the Chandrasekhar limit (1.44 solar masses).
 This is the pressure that prevents a white dwarf star from collapsing.
-A star exceeding this limit and without significant thermally generated pressure will continue to collapse to form either a neutron star or black hole, because the degeneracy pressure provided by the electrons is weaker than the inward pull of gravity.
+A star exceeding this limit and without significant thermally generated pressure will continue to collapse to form either a neutron star or a black hole, because the degeneracy pressure provided by the electrons is weaker than the inward pull of gravity.